neverendingqs/serverless-dotenv-plugin/README.md

     FOO: ${env:FOO}
 ```

+For more complex situations, you will need to [wire up `dotenv` yourself](https://github.com/neverendingqs/serverless-dotenv-example).

-This plugin is still useful if you want to automatically import **all** variables from `.env` into functions:
+This plugin is only useful if you want to automatically import **all** variables from `.env` into functions:

 ```yaml
 plugins: